 The indexing and slicing operations are basically the same as in the

 Binary case.
 The slicing operation produces a new

 SizeBinary with the correct size.

-Now be a good OOP programmer and go, write a class that passes all the tests you find in the source code.
+Now be a good OOP programmer and go, write a class that passes all the tests that I wrote for you.
 Just an advice, before you start headlong: being a

 SizeBinary mostly a